 In the next game black did not answer 7.Bg5 with 7…Qb6, but with 7…Be7 instead.
 It seems that even after the trade of bishops black still has some problems to solve with the position of his king.

-As we have mentioned before, this opening system is not too ambitious, but we believe it is suitable for the player who does not want to play the main theoretical lines and still play interesting positions with chances for an advantage.
+As we have mentioned before, this opening system is not too ambitious.
+But, we believe it is suitable for the player who does not want to play the main theoretical lines and still plays interesting positions with chances for an advantage.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: